fe1ixxu/ZeroShot-CrossLing-Parsing/README.md

 ```

 ## If you want to train a English parser yourself
-You may need to change the path location for the train and dev dataset.
+You may need to change the path location for the train and dev dataset in the config file `allen_configs/enbert_IN.jsonnet`.
 ```
 allennlp train allen_configs/enbert_IN.jsonnet -s PATH/TO/STORE/MODEL  --include-package src
 ```